Error handling

 Rust comes with some libraries, which can help you integrate into the Rust error system.
 On a high level, these libraries fall into one of two categories:

-- Custom error types: these libraries allow you to define custom error types,
+- Custom error types: these libraries allow you to define custom error

-by implementing the
+types, by implementing the

 Error

-trait and any neccessary other traits.
+trait and any necessary other traits.
 A common pattern is to define an error type, which is an enumeration of all possible errors your application (or this particular function) may produce.
 These libraries often also help you by implementing aFrom<T>

-implementation for errors that your error type wraps. - Dealing with arbitrary errors: In some cases, you want to be able to handle
+implementation for errors that your error type wraps. - Dealing with arbitrary errors: In some cases, you want to be able to

-use some library which has the equivalent of
+beneficial to use some library which has the equivalent of

 Box<dyn Error>

 and lets you not worry about defining custom error types.
-Often times, these libraries also contain functionality for pretty-printing error chains and stack traces.
+Often times, these libraries also contain functionality for pretty-printing error chains and stack traces. - Error reporting: Some libraries focus specifically on presenting errors to users in a readable way, often with rich formatting, source code snippets, and helpful hints.
+These libraries are particularly useful for developer tools, compilers, and applications that need to provide detailed error information.

 In general, if you write a crate that is to be used as a library by other crates, you should be using a library which allows you to define custom error types.
 You want the users of your crate to be able to handle the different failure modes, and if the failure modes change (your error enums change), you want to force them to adjust their code.
-This makes the failure modes explicity.
+This makes the failure modes explicit.

 If you write an application (such as a command-line application, a web application, or any other code where you are not exposing the errors in any kind of API), then using the latter kind of error-handling library is appropriate.
-In this case, all you care about is reporting errors and metadata (where they occured) to an end-user.
+In this case, all you care about is reporting errors and metadata (where they occurred) to an end-user.

 Thiserror